yamdbf/core/examples/LocalizationGuide.md

-Newlines are preserved as well, though you can \nadd newlines mid-line as seen in the line above this, here -----------^ [/EXAMPLE_BAR]
+Newlines are preserved as well, though you can \nadd newlines mid-line as seen in the line above this, here -----------^
 ```
-The identifying string within the opening and closing tag is the key that will be used when retrieving
+There should not be anything directly above the key (the text in braces) or it will cause the following
-the string via `Lang.res()` or a ResourceLoader from `Lang.createResourceLoader()`.
+key/value set to be parsed as part of the previous set.
+The text present in the braces for key/value

->Note: The closing tag key must match the opening tag key.
-Nested tags are not supported and, if attempted, will be
+set is the key that will be used when retrieving the string via `Lang.res()` or a ResourceLoader from
-parsed as part of the raw string value of the outer-most surrounding tag
+`Lang.createResourceLoader()`.

 Single-line and inline comments are also allowed, using the syntax `##`:
 ```